Pungyeon/clean-go-article/README.md

 }
 ```

 The above code compiles.
 The first time I saw this, I couldn't believe that this was actually valid code.
-Technically, we are implementing the interface of `Writer`, because we are embedding the interface and "inheriting" the functions that are associated with this interface.
+Technically, we are implementing the interface of `Writer` because we are embedding the interface and "inheriting" the functions that are associated with this interface.
 Some see this as a clear way of showing that our `NullWriter` is implementing the `Writer` interface.
 However, we have to be careful using this technique, as we can no longer rely on the compiler to save us:

 ```go
 func main() {